The best artisanal panettones in Montreal

 Restaurant Elena

-Elena is one of the best Italian addresses in the city.
-This charming café–pizza–wine spot is open seven days a week—much to everyone’s delight.
-This year, the Elena team is offering a naturally leavened dark chocolate and macerated apricot panettone for the holidays, along with a classic panettone for more traditional tastes.
+Elena is one of the very best Italian addresses in the city.
+This charming café–pizza–wine concept restaurant is open seven days a week, to everyone’s delight.
+This year, the Elena team is offering a naturally leavened chocolate and cranberry panettone for the holiday season, as well as a classic panettone for more traditional tastes.
+You’ll also find beautiful fresh juices, delicious pizzas, and fresh pasta available to take home.

 Montréal